 I hope that you visit my website and my Blog often and find inspiration when you do.
 I will be blogging periodically about my experience shooting portraits of newborns, families and special events, as well as discussing how best to prepare for a photo shoot, the different types of photography, and other interesting subjects to take you on a journey through the world of photography.

 For my first blog post, I’ve decided to write about the type of photography that fits into the category of luxury and fine art, a tagline I use on my website.

-So, what exactly is luxury, fine art photography?
+So, what exactly is luxury, fine art portraiture?

 I will give you my answer here, but before I present you with my views on the attributes that put a photograph in the domain of luxury/fine art, I want to mention that these views reflect my own, personal opinions.
 Opinions that are based on my years of professional photography experience and my formal fine arts and digital photography education.

-The term fine art photography — also known as “photographic art” or “artistic photography” — refers to photography that is created in accordance with the creative vision or creative message of the one taking the photo (that would be me!).
-Fine art photography is not about digitally recording a subject and simply capturing what the camera sees.
+The term fine art portraiture— also known as “photographic art” or “artistic photography” — refers to photography that is created in accordance with the creative vision or creative message of the one taking the photo (that would be me!).
+Fine art portraiture is not about digitally recording a subject and simply capturing what the camera sees.
 It is about capturing what the photographer sees and what the artist’s vision is for your specific shoot.